PANDEMIC FOOD DRIVE

 Sanitizer, masks, gloves, soap - $45

 That is a lot of food!
-We were overjoyed at how fast this all transpired.
-Somehow we managed to raise enough for the next few months, until people were able to partially resume their livelihoods.
+We were overjoyed at how quickly this all transpired.
+We managed to raise enough for the next few months, until people were able to partially resume their livelihoods.

-We know food will continue to be a problem and are planning to create a communal farm for these families to grow enough to feed their families and to sell.
+We know food will continue to be a problem and have started a communal farm for these families to grow enough to feed their families and to sell.